National communism: In Muslim regions of the former Russian Empire (1919–1923)

-Open conflict between prominent Muslim theorists, such as Mirsäyet Soltanğäliev on the one hand and Lenin and Stalin on the other, broke out in 1919 at the Second Congress of the Communist International over the autonomy of the Muslim Communist Party, as well as at the Congress of the Peoples of the East and the First Conference of the Turkic Peoples' Communists of Soviet Russia, and significantly at the Tenth Congress of the Bolshevik Party (April 1921).
+Open conflict between prominent Muslim theorists such as Mirsäyet Soltanğäliev on the one hand and Lenin and Stalin on the other broke out in 1919 at the Second Congress of the Communist International over the autonomy of the Muslim Communist Party.
+This also happened at the Congress of the Peoples of the East, the First Conference of the Turkic Peoples' Communists of Soviet Russia, and more significantly at the Tenth Congress of the Bolshevik Party (April 1921).
 The crisis resulted in the purge of the Communist Party of Turkestan in December 1922 and the arrest of Sultan Galiev in 1923.
 Galiev was the first Bolshevik Party member to be arrested by Stalin.
 The immediate cause of his arrest were his comments on the 12th Congress resolutions regarding concessions to non-Russians.
 Stalin was infuriated that Galiev rejected his juxtaposition of great-power chauvinism with local nationalism.
 Galiev commented that reaction to great-power chauvinism was not nationalism, and it was simply reaction to great-power chauvinism.
 Nine days later, he was arrested.

 During this time, Soltanğäliev, Turar Ryskulov, Nariman Narimanov, and Ahmet Baytursunov were very influential, especially through the Communist University of the Toilers of the East, which opened in 1921 and was very active until its staff was purged in 1924.
 Communists from outside the Soviet Union, such as Manabendra Nath Roy, Henk Sneevliet, and Sultan Zade, also taught there, formulating similar political positions.
 Students of the university included Sen Katayama, Tan Malaka, Liu Shaoqi, and Ho Chi Minh.

 The great purge in the Muslim republics began in 1928 with executions of Veli İbraimov of the Tatar Communist Party and Milliy Firqa followed by the leaders of Hummet, the Tatar Communist Party, and the Tatar Union of the Godless.
 It also happened in Azerbaijan, Kazakhstan, and the Young Bukharians.